arbi-jridi/Resto/README.md

-# Todo-list
+# Tunisian Resto
-a simple to-do list with html , css ,and javaScript ... this is my first mini project
+a simple Responsive Restaurant Website for Traditional Tunisian Food  with html , css ,and javaScript ... this is my first mini project :)